Farama-Foundation/gym-docs/_sources/environments/mujoco/pusher.md.txt

 The default framerate is 5 with each frame lasting for 0.01, giving rise to a *dt = 5 * 0.01 = 0.05*

-### Episode Termination
+### Episode End

-The episode terminates when any of the following happens:
+The episode ends when any of the following happens:

-1. The episode duration reaches a 100 timesteps.
+1. Truncation: The episode duration reaches a 100 timesteps.
-2. Any of the state space values is no longer finite.
+2. Termination: Any of the state space values is no longer finite.

 ### Arguments